What is a Therapy Dog – Which Breeds Make the Best Therapy Dog?

 The French bulldog is an ideal size for a therapy dog, having an outstanding temperament and behavior towards strangers.
 It can make you feel better on your bad days with its company, love, and even-tempered.
 If you love cuddling with dogs, the fluffy French Bulldog would be an ideal choice for you.

 Pomeranian is one of the best options if you are considering a therapy dog.
-It has ideal size and weighs around 7 lbs.
+It is an ideal dog in terms of size and weighs around 7 lbs.
 Pomeranian is an active, playful, and friendly dog that will not give you a tough time in training sessions due to its smart mind.
 It is a frequent barker though, that could give you pain by its high-pitch barking.

 Without any doubt, the Border Collie is one of the most affectionate and loyal therapy dogs.
 It is a medium-sized dog having a loyal and gentle personality.
 Border Collie is the most intelligent dog and can easily be trained to perform amazing things.
 Moreover, it is also a protective and perfect family dog.